Cloud-Temple/terraform-provider-cloudtemple/docs/resources/compute_iaas_opensource_virtual_machine.md

 - `host_id` (String) The host identifier.
 - `mount_iso` (String) An ISO disk to mount to on the virtual machine DVD Drive.
 - `num_cores_per_socket` (Number) The number of cores per socket.
 Note: Changing this value for a running VM will cause it to be powered off and back on.
-- `power_state` (String) The desired power state of the virtual machine.
-Available values are 'on' and 'off'.
 - `secure_boot` (Boolean) Whether to enable secure boot.
 Only available with UEFI boot firmware.
 - `tags` (Map of String) The tags to attach to the virtual machine.